-New emerging evidence discovered in South Africa nullifies prior suggestions indicating that homo sapiens were the first species to use fire.
+New emerging evidence discovered in South Africa nullifies prior suggestions indicating that homo sapiens was the first species to use fire.

 Analysis of fossil remains unearthed from the Rising Star Cave system in South Africa indicates that Homo naledi, an extinct species of hominid, actually built fires in the underground chambers.